ocaml/dune/doc/dev/rev-store.md

 ------------

-The revision store uses Git in the way of its original slogan, as a content-adressable file system.
+The revision store uses Git in the way of its original slogan, as a content-addressable file system.
 A lot of data (code) and meta-data (opam files) is stored in Git repositories that are often forked from each other, hence to save space Dune has a Git object cache.